Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \section{Bohmian Explanation of the Measurement Process}

-The Bohmian explanation of a quantum measurement is, perhaps, the most attractive (and also ignored) feature of the Bohmian explanation of the quantum nature \cite{om.bell1990,om.Durrllibre,om.Goldsteinobserver,om.Bell1966,om.bomhhiley1993}.
+The Bohmian explanation of a quantum measurement process is, perhaps, the most attractive (and also ignored) feature of the Bohmian explanation of the quantum nature \cite{om.bell1990,om.Durrllibre,om.Goldsteinobserver,om.Bell1966,om.bomhhiley1993,om.reviewabc,om.llibreph}.
 Let us start by noting that Bell disliked the word ``measurement'' \cite{om.bell1990}.
 He preferred the word ``experiment'' because ``when it is said that something is measured it is difficult not to think of the result as referring to some pre-existing property of the object in question.''
-On the contrary, in an experiment, it is natural to think that everything can change, that is, time-evolve, because of interactions.
+On the contrary, in an experiment, it is natural to think that everything can change (time-evolve), because of the interactions.
+Once we admit that the system itself can be modified during the measurement, we can easily understand that the output of a measurement depends on the duration and strength of the measurement process, on the previous measurements, etc\footnote{Technically, it is stated that any quantum theory compatible with experiments has to be contextual.
+By construction, Bohmian mechanics is contextual since the measurement is just another type of interaction.}.